-Camellia joined the Task Force as Israel Representative.
-She previously served as the institutional Diversity Officer at the Equity, Diversity and Community Commission, Office of the Vice President, Tel Aviv University.
-In this capacity, she worked on designing and implementing policies to promote equity,

-In addition to directing the "Faculty Diversity Forum" and accompanying academic units, she was also responsible for the "Shared Space" Project on campus, aiming to increase a sense of belonging among diverse groups.
+Camellia is the Diversity Officer at the Equity, Diversity and Community Commission, Office of the Vice President, Tel Aviv University.
+In this capacity, she works on designing and implementing policies to promote equity, diversity and partnership in the academic institution.
+In addition to directing the "Faculty Diversity Forum" and accompanying academic units, she is responsible for the "Shared Space" Project on campus, aiming to increase a sense of belonging among diverse groups.
 She has years of experience promoting diversity and multiculturalism within Israeli society, as well as extensive academic knowledge in this field with an emphasis on ethnic groups.
-Camellia worked for three years as Prof. Amal Jamal's research assistant in the Faculty of Social Sciences, the School of Political Science, government and International Affairs, focusing on culture and minority groups.
+Camellia worked for three years as Prof. Amal Jamal's research assistant in the Faculty of Social Sciences, the School of Political Science, Government and International Affairs, focusing on culture and minority groups.
 She was the administrative director of the Walter Lebach Institute for the Study of Arab-Jewish Relations at Tel Aviv University.
 She previously worked as a career coordinator for the Palestinian Arab students at the Career Development Center, Dean of Students Office.
 Camellia has a master's degree in literature and American studies from Tel Aviv University.
+She lives in Jaffa, Israel, with her husband and she is a devoted feeder of stray cats.